Who We Are

 Health Benefits of Kombucha

-Many of the reported benefits of regularly drinking Kombucha tea include improvements in energy levels, metabolic disorders, allergies, digestive problems, candidiasis, hypertension, chronic fatigue and arthritis.
-It ‘s also used externally for skin problems and as a hair wash among other things.
+Many of the reported benefits made by unscrupulous Kombucha brands, of regularly drinking Kombucha tea include nonsense such as improvements in energy levels, metabolic disorders, allergies, digestive problems, candidiasis, hypertension, chronic fatigue and arthritis.
+Can you believe the sort of madness that you come across online.
+It’s also allegedly used externally for skin problems and as a hair wash among other things, but we wouldn’t recommend that without first asking your GP to compare those facts against the petroleum based chemical cocktail creams they can prescribe you as a safe and effective alternative!
 At OMBucha® we’re always keeping our eye on the latest research on Kombucha, and although it’s not as widely studied as fermented milk products like Kefir yet, we believe much more research will soon be on the horizon.
+Only God knows what madness might be uncovered in highly unregulated countries … one can hope, in the UK, we have enough full time Fact Checkers and Bots, to scrub and memory hole all of that before it reaches and corrupts our eyes and minds!

 Natural Fermented Non-Alcoholic Drink